CatOS-Home/CatOS/README.md

 ## <font color=#2f81f7>Feedback</font>

 CatOS is currently in development phase.
-Please report issues you are experiencing and feel free to contact if you have any problem
+Please report issues you are experiencing and feel free to contact us if you have any problem